-The Wound Healing and Hyperbaric Center provides a multidisciplinary approach to wound management on an outpatient basis.
+The Wound Healing & Hyperbaric Center provides a multidisciplinary approach to wound management on an outpatient basis.
 A team of vascular surgeons and other Saint Francis Medical Center staff work together to identify the specific cause of a patient’s non-healing wound before developing an individualized treatment plan.

 Services offered include:

-- Wound consultation/evaluation, diagnostic and ongoing
+- Wound evaluation, diagnostics and ongoing treatment

 - Non-invasive vascular studies